VectorInstitute/cyclops/api/_sources/intro.rst.txt

 🎓 Citation
 ===========

-Reference to cite when you use CyclOps in a project or a research paper:
+Reference to cite when you use ``cyclops`` in a project or a research
+paper:

 ::